KSnakeW/Firefox-userChrome.css-style-with-status-panel/README.md

 Open **about:config**, search or create ***toolkit.legacyUserProfileCustomizations.stylesheets*** *boolean* preference, set it *true* and restart browser.

 ### As far works on every system that's Firefox Quantum runs

+Many thanks to [ablazhov](https://github.com/ablazhov) for minor but very usefull modifications in Firefox 128 version.